 It has been estimated that as much as 20 percent of the feline population over one year of age has DJD.
 The unifying theme in DJD is degeneration and destruction of articular cartilage – the cartilage looses its elasticity and softening occurs.
 Fissures can form and result in fibrillation and cell death.
 The altered chondrocytes release mediators (enzymes and other factors) that cause the cartilage to break itself down in a vicious cycle of degeneration.
-Osteochondritis dissecans (OCD) can occur in the shoulder, elbow, stifle or hock joint in the cat and can cause joint inflammation and secondary DJD at an early age.

 The importance of the anatomy and disease process of DJD becomes meaningful when discussing the action of many of the newer drug therapies.
 Normal articular cartilage covers the bone on both sides of a joint and provides nearly friction-free motion of the joint.
 It also provides a “shock absorbing” protection to the joint and associated bones.
 When the articular cartilage structure is altered, the biomechanical properties of the joint change.